Frequently asked

 General questions

 The 2 most common types of lung cancer are non–small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 The difference between these types is how the cancer cells look under a microscope and the different treatments approved for use for each.
 NSCLC is the most common type of lung cancer.
-About 80% to 85% of all lung cancer cases are NSCLC.
+About 85% of all lung cancer cases are NSCLC.
 Learn more about lung cancer here.

 If you have any medical questions, you should always ask your doctor.